Current as of August 2016 | Download print version (in PDF)

 - Rent and repairs to premises.

-The following salaries are not considered to be of administrative in nature:
+The following expenditures are not considered to be administrative in nature:

 - Salaries of personnel engaged in training or for collection or analysis of field data of an association primarily engaged in research or training; and

-- Expenses related to activities, such as salaries to doctors of hospital, salaries to school teachers, etc.
+- Expenses related to activities, such as salaries to hospital doctors, salaries to school teachers, etc.

 India and the United States signed a double-tax treaty on September 12, 1989.
 The treaty does not address issues related to charitable giving or not-for-profit entities.